Modelling two-dimensional droplet rebound off deep fluid baths: Results

-We selected these four points in time due to the distinct regions of impact they represent.
-Prior to first contact $t_{\text{imp}}$, the height of the region, and thus the flux and pressure through it, are ill-defined.
-As soon as the criterion $h\le \varepsilon R_0$ is met, the thin film equation is solved within the lubrication region.

-Figure~\ref{fig: h,Q,P nondimmed}(a) shows the profiles that the height, pressure, and flux within the lubrication region take at the first point of contact.
-The height of the layer initially appears to mimic the shape of the droplet and is monotonically increasing for the duration of the short layer. we also see a very large spike in pressure within the domain, mirrored in the results shown in Figures \ref{fig: Pressures}.
-Finally the flux growing on you move further away from the centre tracks with the fact that the air is still being forced out of the layer, and is swept up by the escaping air behind it.
+Figure~\ref{fig: h,Q,P nondimmed}(a) shows the profiles that the height, pressure, and flux during stage 1.
+The height of the layer is monotonically increasing, mimicking the shape of the droplet.
+There is a large spike in pressure, monotonically decreasing to atmospheric pressure, and a monotonically increasing flux as air is being forced out of the layer.

-Further into the impact, Figure~\ref{fig: Pressures}(b) corresponds to the widest the contact region becomes, which occurs before the drop has reached maximum depth.
-The pressure is near constant for the majority of the lubrication region with a smooth decay to atmospheric pressure at the outer region of the layer.
+Figure~\ref{fig: h,Q,P nondimmed}(b) corresponds to the widest contact region, which occurs before the drop has reached maximum depth.
+The pressure is near constant (and hence flux is near zero) for the majority of the lubrication region with a very slight maximum near its edge and a smooth decay to atmospheric pressure at the outer region of the layer.
+The maximum is more pronounced in three-dimensions \cite{phillips2024lubrication}.
+The narrowing of the layer at its edge is now apparent.

-There is a pinching effect that begins to be present within the height of the layer where the pressure start to drops off, and this starts to propagate inwards towards the centre of the drop, as shown in Figure~\ref{fig: h,Q,P nondimmed}(c), as the trapped air region gets more pronounced and we lose the flatness of the layer.
-The region narrows inwards towards the centre of the drop, as it does so the pressure height slowly starts to decay, as the lubrication region itself thins out.
+Figure~\ref{fig: h,Q,P nondimmed}(c) corresponds to stage 2.
+The layer edge is propagating inwards towards the centre of the drop, the trapped air region contracts and the narrowing is more pronounced.
+There is a suction zone (negative pressure) and corresponding (negative) flux of outside air towards the outer boundary of the layer.

-At the final stages of impact (Figure~\ref{fig: h,Q,P nondimmed}(d)) the pinched regions on both sides of the drop have connected in the centre, highlighted by the narrowest part of the layer being at $x=0$, and the pressure here works to suction the two fluids together.
-This effect however is not sufficient to keep the droplet attached, and after this the drop successfully detaches and moves into flight away from the baths surface.
+In the final stage 3 of impact (Figure~\ref{fig: h,Q,P nondimmed}(d)), the pinched regions on both sides of the drop have come together in the centre, resulting in a very thin layer there, and monotonically increasing away from the origin.
+The pressure is negative, delaying the detachment, and monotonically increasing.
+The flux corresponds to air filling the gap.
+Subsequently, the drop detaches and moves into flight away from the surface of the bath.

-\subsection{Parameter Study}
+\subsection{Parameter study}